DVA490-474-Project-Course/stm32-code/docs/manual/developer_guide.md

 nothing dictates how these tests should be written or structured.
 However, it must not violate the coding standards followed by the project.

-### Testing Framework/Tool
-[Google Test](https://google.github.io/googletest/) is the framework used for software testing and mocking.

 Documentation
 -----------------------
 All documentation is to be in British English and must follow scientific